-We would like to thank the CESAR lab at Oak Ridge National Laboratory in Tennessee for making their range image database available through the website of the University of South Florida http://marathon.csee.usf.edu/range/Database.html.
+We would like to thank the CESAR lab at Oak Ridge National Laboratory in Tennessee and the Stereo Vision Research Group at Middlebury College for making their range image databases available through their websites.

 The first author gratefully acknowledges CONACyT for providing financial support to pursue her Ph.D. studies at McGill University.